Randle, Barrett help Knicks rally to beat Heat 124-121

-Trailing 122-119 with 21 seconds second left, Butler was fouled by Bullock on a 3-point shot attempt but only made two of three free throws to cut the lead to 122-121.
+Trailing by two points with 21 seconds second left, Butler was fouled by Bullock on a 3-point shot attempt but only made two of three free throws to cut the lead to 122-121.

 Barrett was then fouled and made one for a two-point lead.
 On the ensuing possession, Butler missed a layup but Miami was credited with the possession after the ball went out of bounds.
 Butler then turned the ball over on a bad pass intended for Bam Adebayo.